marcocappolimases/DataDistributionManager/Documentation/articles/legacy_application_revamp.md

 # Legacy COM Application

-For many years Microsoft has based its products on COM (Component Object Model) and its network extension DCOM (Distributed COM).
-Many customer built their infrastructure and products over COM techonology.
+For many years Microsoft based its products on COM (Component Object Model) and its network extension DCOM (Distributed COM).
+Many customer built their infrastructure and products over COM technology.
 The technology is mature, but over the years it becomes legacy; there are many disadvantages when it is needed to use COM based application over networks and cybersecurity is mandatory today.
-To protect these applications it is needed to take in place some countermeasures against malicious attachers or rewrite the entire applications with cyber-security in mind.
+To protect these applications it is needed to put in place countermeasures against malicious attachers or rewrite the entire applications with cyber-security in mind.

 With **Data Distribution Manager** we overcome the previous problems, revamping legacy COM applications at transport layer.